-- Identify ecological and socio-economic receptors present in the EMBA by gathering available geospatial data and information from industry, government bodies and monitoring/research projects - 2.
-Use literature and research data to determine the sensitivity of the various receptors to the effects of oil - 3.
+- 1. Identify ecological and socio-economic receptors present in the EMBA by gathering available geospatial data and information from industry, government bodies and monitoring/research projects - 2.
+Use the latest available literature and research data to determine the sensitivity of the various receptors to the effects of oil - 3.
 Rank each receptor according to its sensitivity to oil and display the rankings geospatially